synzen/MonitoRSS/README.md

 #### Updating

 1. Pull the latest files from the main branch
-2. Stop containers with `docker-compose down`
+2. Stop containers with `docker compose down`
-3. Rebuild containers with `docker-compose up -d --build`
+3. Rebuild containers with `docker compose up -d --build`

 ## Migrating from v6